-Hello and welcome to Session One of Learning to Crochet with RTC: How to read a written crochet pattern.
+Hello and welcome to Learn to Crochet: How to read a written crochet pattern.

 When I first learned to crochet I was determined to learn how to read a written crochet pattern.
 At the time I felt that if I could teach myself how to read a crochet pattern then I could crochet anything that I wanted.

 There are so many beautiful and intricate crochet patterns out there by fabulous designers – everything from stuffed animals and dolls, to clothing accessories and luxurious blankets.
 And all of them are at your finger tips once you learn how to read a written pattern.

 In this tutorial I will break down the different components of a crochet pattern using a pattern that I designed as the foundation.
 So below you will see the written crochet pattern but if you continue to scroll down you will find that I have numbered each section and added a brief description.
 If you would like to have a hard copy of this tutorial, you may download the free PDF from the link here: Pattern tutorial.